-Thus, Theorem \ref{thm:classification} provides the group structures of every elliptic curve defined over a ring isomorphic to a finite product of integer residue rings. \end{rmk}
+Thus, Theorem \ref{thm:classification} provides the group structures of every elliptic curve defined over a ring isomorphic to a finite product of integer residue rings. \end{remark}

-\begin{rmk} We notice that Theorem \ref{thm:structure} really depends on elliptic curves behavior over $\Z/p^e\Z$.
-Let us consider another local ring $R = \F_5[x]/(x^4)$ and let $\e$ be a generator of its maximal ideal.
+\begin{remark} We notice that Theorem \ref{thm:structure} really relies on the behavior of elliptic curves over $\Z/p^e\Z$.
+Let us consider another local ring, namely $R = \F_5[x]/(x^4)$, and let $\e$ be a generator of its maximal ideal.
 It defines a canonical projection

 so we have an elliptic curve $E_{1,2}(R)$ defined as in Section \ref{subsec:ECoverR}, together with a canonical projection onto $E_{1,2}(\F_5)$.